SchmarrnDevs/Lighty/README.md

 ## About Supported Minecraft Versions

-Currently, I try to actively bring features to:
+Because of time restraints I am only able to bring features to *the most recent Minecraft version*.

-- 1.20.1

 If you come across any bugs in other versions, just open an issue and I will look into fixing it.
-I will not port features to any Minecraft version other than those mentioned above.

 All of the above boils down to these rules:

 - I will support the current stable Minecraft version.
-- I will support the latest Minecraft version [Create Fabric](https://modrinth.com/mod/create-fabric) is on.
+- If there is demand for a feature to be backported **AND** the backport is straightforward (read: easy to do), I may consider backporting that feature.
+Just open an issue about it.
 - I will try to support the most recent snapshot.
 I will not backport any changes to snapshots.
 - Support for any other version may or may not be provided.

+That said, PRs of any kind are more than welcome!
+If it is anything big, consider opening an issue first or contacting me.

 ## Differences across Minecraft versions